RadarVisuals/RADAR/full_codebase_dump.md

 /**
  * CanvasContainerWrapper: A component that sets up the main visual area,
- * containing three canvas layers for visual rendering and a grid overlay.
+ * containing canvas layers for visual rendering and a grid overlay.
+ * It now renders a pair of canvases (A and B) for each visual layer to enable
+ * true cross-dissolving between scenes with different blend modes.
- * It also implements a "click ping" animation effect that appears at the
+ * It also implements a "click ping" animation effect.
- * mouse click location, unless the click target matches `noPingSelectors`.
  *
  * @param {CanvasContainerWrapperProps} props - The component's props.
  * @returns {JSX.Element} The rendered canvas container with its layers and click ping functionality.
  */
 const CanvasContainerWrapper = ({
   containerRef,
-  canvasRef1,
-  canvasRef2,
-  canvasRef3,
+  canvasRefs,
   containerClass,
-  canvas1Class,
-  canvas2Class,
-  canvas3Class,
+  baseCanvasClass,
   pingColor,
   pingStrokeWidth,
-  noPingSelectors, // e.g., ".toolbar-icon, .panel, button"
+  noPingSelectors,
 }) => {

-  /**
-   * Handles click events on the canvas container to create a "ping" animation
-   * at the click location, unless the click target is within an element matching
-   * `noPingSelectors`.
-   */
   const handleCanvasClick = useCallback((event) => {
-    // Prevent ping if the click target or its ancestor matches any of the noPingSelectors if (noPingSelectors && typeof noPingSelectors === 'string' && event.target.closest(noPingSelectors)) {
+    if (noPingSelectors && typeof noPingSelectors === 'string' && event.target.closest(noPingSelectors)) {
       return;
     }